 Every year, thousands of people pass through the ICE processing center (previously called the Northwest Detetnion Center) in Tacoma, WA, which is one of the largest in the country.
 When detainees are released, World Relief volunteers provide welcome, resources, and transportation in an important and disorienting time.

 Immigrations and Customs Enforcement detains people at the Detention Center for many reasons: some are awaiting their asylum claim to be processed, others may have crossed a border without permission, and often their immigration status documentation contains errors or expires.
 Detainees are sent to this facility from all over the country.
 Some stay in the center for only a few weeks, others up to several years.
 Some have been living in the US for years or even decades, and many are separated from families on the outside.

-Volunteers host recently released detainees in their homes for 1 to 3 days while they navigate their transportation to a destination outside the Seattle-Tacoma metro area.
-Volunteers often help these detainees, and their family across the country, understand how to purchase more affordable tickets, and navigate SeaTac airport.
+Volunteers host recently released detainees in their homes for 1 to 5 days while they navigate their transportation to a destination outside the Seattle-Tacoma metro area.
+Find out more in our host home section.

 For more information about this role contact Stephanie Murray at firstname.lastname@example.org